MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 -   For 360 photo capture, an application needs to explicitly add the appropriate standardized metadata that specifies its spherical format using available [WIC WinRT APIs](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/image-metadata).

-It is up to the IHV to implement a stream with a projected view and expose Pan/Tilt/Zoom controls.
+It is up to the 360 camera IHV to implement a stream with a projected view and expose Pan/Tilt/Zoom controls.

 The application may implement and insert an effect to generate a projection.
 The effect can leverage the attributes on the mediatype to identify equirectangular frames.

-## Packaging

-The IHVs will provide DMFT plugins with or without custom UVC driver.

-This package should be able to pass the basic HLK for UVC cameras.

 ## Architecture